Saaquuiib/Pixel-Paddle/README.md

 ## 📜 License

-This project is released under the MIT License — free to use, modify, and share.
+This project is open-source for learning and inspiration.
+Feel free to fork, modify, and enhance!

 ## 👾 Author